AparaV/image-to-text-translator/README.md

 # Multi Digit Classification

-A multi-digit classifier.
+A Support Vector Machine for classifying handwritten digits.<br>
 Project for APPM 3310 - Matrix Methods and its Applications

 ### Owners
 * Aparajithan Venkateswaran